pu2clr/QN8066/README.md

-# QN8066 RX and TX FM DSP Transmitter Arduino Library
+# QN8066 RX/TX FM DSP Transmitter Arduino Library

 This library is intended to provide an easy-to-use interface for controlling the QN8066 FM transceiver.